prettier-solidity/prettier-plugin-solidity/README.md

 ```

 Note the use of the [overrides property](https://prettier.io/docs/en/configuration.html#configuration-overrides) which allows for multiple configurations in case there are other languages in the project (i.e. JavaScript, JSON, Markdown).

+Since Prettier v3.0.0, the plugin search feature has been removed so we encourage adding our plugin to the configuration file.

 Most options are described in Prettier's [documentation](https://prettier.io/docs/en/options.html).